kitos/kitos.github.io/src/_content/blog/jscodeshift-to-the-rescue_en.md

 let breakpoints = [
   // again no need to define lower breakpoint
   // since we use mobile-first
-  // (styles applied without media are concidered to be mobile)
+  // (styles applied without media are considered to be mobile)

   '64em', // desktop
   '80em', // wide